Waiving the J-1 Two-Year Home Residency Requirement

 Note: the applicant might need to attend a biometrics appointment, which means they will need to pay a biometrics service fee in addition to the $930 filing fee.

 Anyone applying for a J-1 visa waiver will need to file Form DS-3035 with the State Department.
-They can do this on the J Visa Waiver webpage, where they’ll also be able to check their J-1 visa waiver status.
+They can do this on the J Visa Waiver webpage, where they’ll also be able to check their J-1 waiver status.
 Below we’ll break down the steps for filing the J-1 visa waiver application.

 Step 1: Fill out Form DS-3035.
 To do this, the applicant will need their Student and Exchange Visitor Information System (SEVIS) number.
 If they used Form IAP-66 to obtain their J-1 visa, they can just enter N0000000000 (10 zeros).
 In this case, the subject code will be, for example, 00.2367, where 2367 is a 4 digit field code number found on IAP-66.
 They’ll also need their Form I-94 number.